kaira31/Job_Market_Analysis_Toolkit/README.md

 **3. Job Market Trends Module**
 This module identifies emerging job roles and high-demand skills, analyzing job postings and associated skills.
 It uses functions such as popular_job() and high_paying_job() to highlight opportunities beneficial for job seekers and educational institutions aiming to align curricula with market needs.

+# Usage
+The toolkit is structured into several distinct modules, each serving a specific purpose and handling different types of data and analysis to ensure thorough and targeted market insights.
+The Analysis Module, Company Insights Module, and Job Market Trends Module form the core components of the toolkit, each equipped with specialized functions and classes designed to optimize the data analysis process.
+Analysis Module: Serving as the heart of the toolkit, this module facilitates various statistical and analytical operations.
+It allows users to perform detailed analysis concerning job requirements, salary trends, and sector-specific growth.
+Functions like average_salary(), median_salary(), and trending_sector() help in assessing financial aspects and industry trends.
+Company Insights Module: This module focuses on extracting actionable insights from company-related datasets.
+It aids users in understanding different company dynamics such as company sizes, the industries they operate in, and their specialties.
+Through functions like company_info(), trending_skill(), company_type(), company_size_distribution(), location_type(), the module provides a deep dive into how companies are aligned with current job market trends and skill demands.
+Job Market Trends Module: Targeted at analyzing job postings and associated skills, this module identifies emerging job roles and high-demand skills.
+It uses functions such as popular_job() and high_paying_job() to highlight opportunities that could be beneficial for job seekers and educational institutions aiming to align curriculums with market needs.
+This toolkit is ideal for job seekers, employers, and analysts aiming to navigate and capitalize on job market dynamics effectively.

 # Future Development
 Our development roadmap includes: